SpencerGraffunder/NuclearDash/README.md

 1. Connect your ESP32 to your computer
 2. In PlatformIO, click on the "Build" button to compile the project
+3. There will be errors about the defines, so find the User_Setup_Select.h file and comment out the `#include <User_Setup.h>` line
-3. Click on the "Upload" button to flash the firmware to your ESP32
+4. Click on the "Upload" button to flash the firmware to your ESP32

 ## Usage